RossPaterson/advent-of-code/2019/Notes.md

 The first part is a fiddly calculation, but not too complicated, while the second is described as applying the same process to an infeasibly large input.
-Finding a faster way involves getting some insight into enough of the behavour of the process to provide the answer for inputs with a certain property, which the given input has.
+Finding a faster way involves getting some insight into enough of the behaviour of the process to provide the answer for inputs with a certain property, which the given input has.

-The first part focusses our attention on the front of the list, but the behavour at the back is what matters for the second part (for the given input), and that turns out to be much simpler than at the front.
+The first part focusses our attention on the front of the list, but the behaviour at the back is what matters for the second part (for the given input), and that turns out to be much simpler than at the front.
 There's even a formula for *n* phases involving binomial coefficients, but executing all the phases is fast enough.